Anorexic BMI Calculator

 • Cultural and ethnic differences affect healthy weight ranges

-The DSM-5 has updated diagnostic criteria to focus less on specific weight thresholds and more on behavioral and psychological symptoms.
+The DSM-5 has updated diagnostic criteria to focus less on specific weight thresholds and more on behavioral and psychological symptoms, acknowledging that dangerous eating disorders can exist at any weight.
+This represents a significant shift in understanding eating disorders as primarily psychological conditions with physical manifestations.

 Treatment Evolution and Recovery